 Examining Forensic Evidence

-The clues in a crime scene are often not visible with the naked eyes.
-Samples of human cells, paper, etc are taken to forensic laboratories to examine.
+The clues at a crime scene are often not visible to the naked eye.
+Samples of human cells, paper, etc are taken to forensic laboratories for examination.
 The striations in a bullet are often examined under a microscope to help match if the bullets were fired from a particular gun.

 Examining the Health of an Ecosystem

 The job of a field biologist requires him to monitor the health of a particular ecosystem, like a stream or river.
 Examining under the microscope helps them understand the number and diversity of organisms in that region.

 Understanding the Role of Protein in a Cell

 Research scientists study the parts of cells and the function of proteins within them.
 Due to the advanced technology, they have been able to label many proteins within cells.

 Compound microscopes are powerful enough to study the particles of drugs and detect the kind.

 How Many Lenses Does a Compound Microscope Have?